 - Ensure transparency of the process of data management and the governance of data

-- Consistent and comprehensive management of knowledge through management of data and metadata in all areas of the organization
+- Consistent and comprehensive management of knowledge through management of data and metadata (definitions, context of the data, etc.) in all areas of the organization

 - Education, communication, and understanding of organizational objectives, especially those that concern the use of data and information